Autodesk/molecule-3d-for-react/README.md

     }]

 ### labels {Array of Objects} [[]]
-Labels to draw using 3Dmol.js's [addShape method](http://3dmol.csb.pitt.edu/doc/$3Dmol.GLViewer.html#addLabel).
+Labels to draw using 3Dmol.js's [addLabel method](http://3dmol.csb.pitt.edu/doc/$3Dmol.GLViewer.html#addLabel).
 The text for the field is expected as `label.text`.
 For example:

 ```javascript
     [{'backgroundColor': '0x000000',